chrisglein/chrisglein.github.io/_drafts/2025-03-14-Music-Education.md

 - 9 diamond albums, this is a record
 - One of 3 recordings of the song released at that time
 - Arena rock

-### Juicy - Notorious B.I.G.
-(1995)
-- Produced by Puff Daddy
-- Dealing drugs, mashed potatoes crack
-- Mom has rebutted many of his claims in the song
-- Shot and killed in 1997, by time second album hit shelves
-- New York (as opposed to West coast, NWA and Snoop)

-### California Love - Tupac (1996)
-- Filthy 15 in 1985, led to PA sticker
-- This is off the 1996 album called All Eyes on Me
-- Murdered
-- Parents were Black Panthers, mom in prison while pregnant with him
-- Started with Digital Underground (Humpty Hump) before going solo
-- Thug life tattoo
-- No place in our society (Dan Quayle), then sampled and turned into song
-- Multiple law entanglements.
-- Survived being shot 5 times, allegedly Biggie and Puff Daddy.
-East coast vs. west coast.
-Me against the world.
-- Death Row Records.
-Dr. Dre, Snoop Dogg, Suge Knight, Tupac.
-Crumbled after.
-- Dr. Dre on song, no Tupac for first 2 minutes
-- Actor.
-Juice.

 ### If It Makes You Happy - Sheryl Crow (1996)
 - Strong Enough